 with others.
 Some people with bipolar disorder become suicidal.

-not alone.
-Talking with others who suffer from it may help you learn that there
+It's important to know that you're not alone.
+Talking with others who suffer from bipolar disorder may help you learn that there

 is hope for a better life.
 And treatment can help you get back in

 The cause of bipolar

 disorder isn't completely understood.
 It tends to run in families.
 It may

 also be affected by your living environment or family situation.
 One possible